em-foundation/em-bytes/docs/index.md

     But what if we could _shrink_&thinsp; this software by an order of magnitude &ndash; and enjoy comparable reductions in power consumption and system cost&thinsp;???

-    Knowing that we truly have "tiny-code", we can imagine a new breed of "tiny-chips" &ndash; novel MCU architectures with 10&times; gains in performance and efficiency.
+    With "tiny-code" of this scale at hand, we can also imagine a new breed of "tiny-chips" featuring novel MCU architectures with 10&times; gains in performance and efficiency.

 The articles which follow touch on a range of topics under our "tiny-code for tiny-chips" umbrella &ndash; often highlighting initiatives by the **The EM Foundation** to drive change in how we think about resource-constrained embedded systems.